leandromoreira/digital_video_introduction/README.md

 ### Summary

-These frames types are used to **provide better compression**, we'll look how this happens in the next section, for now, we can think of **I-frame is expensive while P-frame are cheaper but the cheapest is the B-frame.**
+These frames types are used to **provide better compression**, we'll look how this happens in the next section, for now, we can think of **I-frame is expensive while P-frame is cheaper but the cheapest is the B-frame.**

 ![frame types example](/i/frame_types.png "frame types example")